Opportunities in Computational Infrastructure and Methods for Cognitive Neuroscience

 Hotel and Travel

-Hotel and air travel will be reimbursed by the workshop via the University of Wisconsin-Madison for attendees who cannot cover their own costs.
-Please refrain from booking a hotel room until we have confirmed your RSVP with additional details.
+Hotel and air travel will be covered by the workshop via the University of Wisconsin-Madison for attendees who cannot cover their own costs.
+Please refrain from booking a hotel room or flight until we have confirmed your RSVP with additional booking details.